 The state is the majority owner or a significant minority owner in many Finnish companies.
-The ownership steering department of the Prime Minister's Office makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
-The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies, and has issued guidelines in that respect.
-The remuneration in state-owned companies should support the long-term financial performance and overall success of a company, and the remuneration paid to management should be target-based and take into account criteria related to corporate responsibility.
+The Ownership Steering Department of the Prime Minister's Office makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
+The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies and issued guidelines in that respect.
+Remuneration in state-owned companies should support the long-term financial performance and overall success of a company, and the remuneration paid to management should be target based and take into account criteria relating to corporate sustainability.
+According to a survey conducted by the Ownership Steering Department at the Prime Minister's Office in May 2023, as at 2022, 83 per cent of state-owned companies had integrated sustainability into their remunerations in short-term incentive programmes.
+Incentives relating to emissions reductions and job satisfaction among personnel are among the most common sustainability incentives.

 Based on the guidelines, remuneration should be transparent and moderately aligned with the nature and size of the company's operations and the varying business environments.
-In addition, the total amount of variable remuneration should have a maximum limit calculated from the fixed annual remuneration.
-All bonuses shall include conditions according to which they can be cancelled or adjusted.
-The government also expects that companies shall describe their remuneration policy at their annual general meetings and justify the realised performance bonuses.
-The government also encourages the management and personnel to buy shares in their own company.
+In addition, the total amount of variable remuneration must have a maximum limit calculated from the fixed annual remuneration.
+All bonuses must include conditions according to which they can be cancelled or adjusted.
+The government also expects that companies describe their remuneration policy, justify the realised performance bonuses and report on realisation of the company's sustainability targets at their annual general meetings.
+The government also encourages management and personnel to buy shares in their own company.
 Although decisions on remuneration are made by companies, the state does not approve of the use of options or other measures requiring the issue of new shares or supplementary pension benefits.